Sundaybrian/angular-gitHubSearch/README.md

 # GitSearch

+#### 12-7-2019

+#### By Sunday Brian

+## Description

+An Application where you can search for a github user and get their details.

+## Installation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

-## Development server
+* Clone the repo
+* Download the dependencies in the package.json using `npm install`

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files

 ## Code scaffolding